edplatform-startup/backend/docs/api.md

   2. Runs `generateCoursePackageWithAssets`, which orchestrates the Course V2 pipeline and the new asset builder:
      - `package` – structured syllabus/modules/lessons/assessments + study time estimates.
      - `assets` – generated JSON for `video`, `reading`, `flashcards`, `mini quiz`, and `practice exam` per module (also persisted in their respective tables, with IDs stored in `course_data.assets`).
+      - Module planning keeps the 6-10 module target as a soft guideline; if the model proposes zero modules, the backend deterministically builds a fallback plan from the topic graph so module count alone never triggers a server error.
     - Tool calls originating from OpenRouter plugins (e.g., xAI web search) are intercepted server-side and resolved without redefining the same tools in the payload, so Anthropic and xAI runs both succeed.
   3. Updates the stored course row with `{ version: "2.0", model: "openai/gpt-5.1-codex", generated_at, inputs, package, assets }`.
   4. On failure the placeholder row is deleted so retries can reuse the inputs.